skerkour/kerkour.com/content/_index.md

 INTJ,
 I cut my teeth on rugby fields, boxing rings, MMA tatamis and at <a href="https://www.42.fr" target="_blank" rel="noopener">42</a>.

-I'm into minimalist living, challenging the status quo and various outdoor activities like biking and long distance running.
+I'm a into minimalist living, challenging the status quo, bookworming and various outdoor activities like biking and long distance running.

 ## My Projects 🚀